 As a SharePoint in Microsoft 365 site owner, you can view information about how users interact with your site.
 For example, you can view the number of people who have visited the site, how many times people have visited the site, and a list of files that have received the most views.

 To view usage data for your site, click the settings gear and then click Site usage.
 You can also click Site contents in the left-hand menu and then click Site usage in the top navigation bar.

-Only site admins, site owners, and site members can view site usage data
+Site admins, owners, members, and visitors can view site usage data.

 Lifetime stats are shown for sites created after February 2018.
 Sites created before this date will show stats from February 2018 forward.

 Guest users with Site Owner permissions will not have access to site analytics or site usage data.

 Guest and anonymous views and visits are included for sites after March 2019 and forward.

 Site usage reports are only supported for Worldwide Production Environments and for some Special Cloud deployments of Microsoft 365.
 See below for details.